 But it’s likely you won’t have a fire.
 So it’s usually better to keep the wet clothes on, because the clothes won’t just dry themselves in the cold air — that would take way too long while you’re sitting naked.

-This method, called the Rewarming Drill, is taught to Navy SEALs during their winter training.
+Navy SEALs are taught this method, called the Rewarming Drill, during their winter training.